reem-shaikh/70DaysOfCode/main/18-12/notes.md

 20
 ```
 ### Lexical
-Where in the code, is the variable defined; not where were calling it.
+Where in the code, is the variable defined; not where were calling it. the scope in which we can access that variable is called lexical scope

 ### Lexical Parent
 where it is written?
-displayAge written inside displayName, displayName is the lexical parent
+> displayAge written inside displayName, displayName is the lexical parent

 ### Lexical Environment
 Scope is directly related to the lexical environment.